• Skip to primary navigation

 Along Canada's Walk of Fame in Toronto, you'll find stars for famous Canadians such as actor Ryan Reynolds.

-• Aga Khan Museum, 77 Wynford Drive, Closed Mondays
+• Aga Khan Museum, 77 Wynford Drive, Closed Monday

-• Art Gallery of Ontario, 317 Dundas St W, Closed Mondays
+• Art Gallery of Ontario, 317 Dundas St W, Closed Monday

 • Ed Mirvish Theatre, 244 Victoria St